devgateway/www.developmentgateway.org/_posts/2011-03-22-world-water-day-2011-the-role-of-international-donors-in-water-policy.md

 created: 1300815604
 old_path: news/world-water-day-2011-role-international-donors-water-policy
 title: 'World Water Day 2011: The Role of International Donors in Water Policy'
-lede: 'March 22nd was World Water Day, giving the world a chance to reflect upon and advocate for the sustainable management of freshwater resources.
+excerpt: 'March 22nd was World Water Day, giving the world a chance to reflect upon and advocate for the sustainable management of freshwater resources.
 This year’s theme, “Water for Cities: Responding to the Urban Challenge,” emphasized the fact that rapid urbanization, particularly in the developing world, is generating significant